Yaakov Moshe Hillel

-Rabbi Yaakov Moshe Hillel (יעקב משה הלל; born August 29, 1945) is the head of the Kabbalistic Yeshiva Ahavat Shalom in Jerusalem.
+Yaakov Moshe Hillel (יעקב משה הלל; born August 29, 1945) is the head of the Kabbalistic Yeshiva Ahavat Shalom in Jerusalem.
 He has been described as a prolific author and publisher of sefarim.
 The majority of his works are about Kabbalah.

 His students include Rabbis Daniel Frisch and Shimshon Dovid Pincus.

 Biography

-He was born in Mumbai, India to Moshe Hillel (grandson of Rabbi Avraham Hillel who served as a rabbi in Iraq).
+Yaakov Moshe Hillel was born in Mumbai, India to Moshe Hillel (grandson of Rabbi Avraham Hillel who served as a rabbi in Iraq).
 He lived in England, studied at the Gateshead Yeshiva, and later immigrated to Israel and studied at the Ponevezh Yeshiva in Bnei Brak, where he became a Talmid Muvhak of Rav Shach.

 He married Ziona, daughter of Rabbi Yitzhak Ohana, who was the chief rabbi of Kiryat Shmona.
 After marrying, he studied at the Dayan and Rabbinical Training Institute established by Rishon Lezion, Rabbi Yitzhak Nissim, and at the Harry Fishel Institute.
-Among other things, he learned the basics of Kabbalah from Rabbi Mordechai Attia (the grandfather).
+Among other things, he learned the basics of Kabbalah from Rabbi Mordechai Attia (the grandfather).He has 19 children.
+Prior to marrying, he was an artist, hence the title of Kol Hazman's biography: From Artist/Painter to Genius Kabbalist."

-Among the organizations he created are: